pavitranew/session-7-rest-ang/README.md

 Refresh `http://localhost:3001/pirates` to see the new entry at the end.

 ####Delete

-Our final REST endpoint, delete, reuses what we've done above.
+Our next REST endpoint, delete, reuses what we've done above.
 Add this to controllers/pirates.js.

 ```js
 exports.delete = function (req, res) {